croteaucarine/simdjson_node_objectwrap/README.md

 simdjson.isValid will be implemented soon!

 ## Code usage and example
-The library implements JSON parsing and basic JSON methods length and keys.
-It is also iterable and compatible with JSON.stringify(), Object.getOwnPropertyNames(), and Object.getOwnPropertyDescriptors().
+The library implements JSON parsing and basic JSON methods length, keys and iterator.
 The library also implements navigation through JSON pointer defined by the [RFC6901 standard](https://tools.ietf.org/html/rfc6901).

 ### Basic usage example
-Example below is also available in repo under the file example.js and can be run with ```node example.js```
+Example below is also available in repo under the folder examples and can be run with ```node examples/basic_usage.js```

 ```javascript
 'use strict';